MichaelSail4499/cybereventthree/README.md

 ## Omnihash

-sdufijnks
+Get hashes from some input.

 ## HashCat

 Suppose you are given some hash value and you're expected to find the original input...
 Hashcat is very effective at cracking passwords, but there's a catch.
-You MUST know the hash algorithm associated with the hash value before using this tool.
+You MUST know the correct hash algorithm associated with the hash value before using this tool.
 Luckily, `Hash Identifier` does just that.
 The tool is available on Kali Linux and very straightforward.
 Type your mystery hash value into the tool and it will return its best guesses (Possible hashes) and other possibilities (Least Possible Hashes).
 Frequently, the best guesses are wrong!
-If the first hash guess returns nonsense in hashcat, go down the list in hash identifier and try that.
+If using the first hash guess returns nonsense in hashcat, go down the list in hash identifier and try that.

 ## Secure Password Storage